ornellaolivastri/dot_net_course/README.md

 We learn how to use:
 - Visual Studio 2019
 - C#
+- .NET Framework
 - object-oriented paradigm

+To:
 - solve algorithm problems
-- HTML and layout
+- layout with HTML
-- .NET Framework
-- Web API.NET Core
+- create Web API.NET Core
 - MVC